-- Formal application to the education office when enrolled in EDUC 2155 - An overall GPA of 2.5 - Acceptance into appropriate major - Positive recommendations from School of Education Faculty - Approval by the Teacher Education Screening Committee - Successful scores on the Illinois State Board of Education Basic Skills Test - Completion of health screening - Completion of criminal background check
+- Formal application to the School of Education office when enrolled in EDUC 2145 - An overall GPA of 2.5 - Acceptance into appropriate major - · Positive recommendations from School of Education Faculty - · Approval by the Teacher Education Screening Committee - Passing scores on the Illinois State Board of Education Basic Skills Test - · Completion of health screening - Successful results of criminal background check

-Candidates are required to pass the Basic Skills Test prior to entry into the teacher education program; the Content Area Test administered by the ISBE must be passed prior to the student teaching field experience.
-An Assessment of Professional Teaching (APT) test will assess candidates' knowledge of the Illinois Professional Teaching Standards, Core Technology Standards, and Core Language Arts Standards.
+Candidates are required to pass the Basic Skills Test prior to acceptance into the Teacher Education Program.
+The Content Area Test must be passed prior to the student teaching field experience.
+An Assessment of Professional Teaching (APT) test must be passed prior to receiving a teaching certificate.